Autism Friendly Museums on the East Coast

 1. Discovery Museum (Bridgeport, CT)

-– Programs: Sensory-friendly events and special programs designed for children with autism and their families.
+Programs: Sensory-friendly events and special programs designed for autistic children and their families.

 1. Museum of Science (Boston, MA)